UMR CNRS 7253

 Applications

-Work (mainly) benefiting from collaborations and discussions with P. Buche, B. Charnomordic, O. Strauss, V. Guillard, E. Chojnacki, M. Sallak, I. Thouvenin
+Work (mainly) benefiting from collaborations and discussions with P. Buche, B. Charnomordic, O. Strauss, V. Guillard, E. Chojnacki, M. Sallak, I. Thouvenin, A. Imoussaten, J. Montmain, E. Dubois, L. Dumas and E. Sarrazin

 We have applied ideas coming from imprecise probability theories and more generally concerning uncertainty handling to a number of frameworks, including: